onyx-platform/onyx-kafka/README.md

 ##### write-messages

-Writes segments to a Kafka topic.
+Writes segments to a Kafka topic using the Kafka "new" producer.

 Catalog entry: